oda-hub/hugo-odahub/content/docs/guide-development.md

 * `nb2deploy $PWD test --local`
 * then, look onto http://0.0.0.0:8000 for some metadata about the service
 * try to run some simple queries in http://0.0.0.0:8000/apidocs/

+If you still experience issues with this approach try to develop the workflow directly in [renkulab]()

 {{< /notice >}}

+### Developing service in Renku

+TODO: explain how to run server

 ### (optional) Add some verification test cases